The Upland Soul

 None of the medical stuff you’re “supposed” to be bringing with you will be effective unless you know how to use it, so if you’re going to be toting around TQs and so forth, you should be aware of how to apply them and in what situations you might need to deploy the Raptors.
 As the saying goes — “get training.”

 They’re built well and made in the USA.
-With the convenient method of carry and their light weight, the Raptors will stay on my bird vest, always ready to go and hopefully never to be called upon.
+With the convenient method of carry and their light weight, the Leatherman Raptors will stay on my bird vest, always ready to go and hopefully never to be called upon.

 Total